 |Maximum Energy Consumption||Less than or equal to 7 kWh/100 km|

 |Warranty||At least 3 years, including battery warranty, from manufacturer|

 Electric L5M category vehicles (electric passenger three-wheelers including electric auto rickshaws) with advanced batteries (as per FAME India Phase II) and meeting the eligibility criteria for FAME India Phase II incentives will be eligible for the incentives under the Delhi Electric Vehicle Policy.
 There’s an INR 30,000 purchase incentive and also a 5% interest subvention on loans/or hire purchase scheme for electric auto rickshaws in Delhi now, thanks to the new regional policy.

 The same incentives of electric auto rickshaw will be offered for electric carts.
 However, in the case of e-carts, the purchase incentive shall be applicable even if they have lead acid batteries and swappable batteries and if the battery is not sold with the vehicle.
 To get the loan and/or hire purchase incentive, though, the e-carts will have to have an advanced battery (as per FAME India Phase II).

 Electric Car incentives in Delhi

-The goal of the Delhi Electric Vehicle Policy is to increase the share of Battery Electric Vehicles (BEVs) to 25% by 2024.
+The goal of the Delhi Electric Vehicle Policy is to increase the share of Battery Electric Vehicles (BEVs) to 25% by 2024 in the state.
 The auto industry is heaping praise on the Delhi government which wants 1 out of 5 new light vehicles sold to be a zero-emission model.
-The incentives offered under this regional policy would be in addition to the incentives available in the national scheme FAME India, which is currently in Phase-II.
+Incentives offered under this regional policy would be in addition to the incentives available in the national scheme FAME India, which is currently in Phase-II.